iron-claw-972/iron-claw-972.github.io/README.md

 Create a new branch with `git checkout -b <branch name>`.
 Push that to GitHub and open a pull request.
 Have at least one other member review it for spelling errors and style.
-Remember that everything pushed to the `gh-pages` branch goes live instantly.
+Remember that everything pushed to the `master` branch goes live instantly.

 ## Things to check when reviewing Pull Requests